Doing an HD Remake the Right Way: Chrono Trigger Edition

 Also have a listen to this excellent rant by Jason Scott:

 BUT!
 I'm about to go in a LOT more directions with this, so if you are in some way enraged, curious or weirdly concerned about this whole Chrono Trigger thing, please allow me to pull back the curtain right now on all the related items.
 No!
 Pay attention!
-CHRONO TRIGGER pic.twitter.com/enGZdISqJQ— Jason Scott (@textfiles) February 27, 2018
+CHRONO TRIGGER pic.twitter.com/enGZdISqJQ

 Second, although I don't condone piracy in any way, if you are at all concerned about it you have totally failed at your job as a competent business person and you are worried about all the wrong things.
 For more on that, read Piracy and the Four Currencies.